• Skip to primary navigation

 Alternately, if you have the option, using wired Gigabit Ethernet can give you consistent throughput without having to worry about interference or signal degradation.

 Either way, make sure that you’re using the same speed networking components on everything.
-It’s no use having an 802.11ac router if you’re TV box can only handle 802.11n.
+It’s no use having an 802.11ac router if your TV box can only handle 802.11n.
 It’ll work, but you’ll be limited to the much slower 802.11n speeds.

 Kodi 16 Jarvis10.
 The latest stock version of Kodi